Oak Grove Middle School

 Get Ready to Read!

-Get Ready to Read (GRTR)!
-Is a national initiative to build the early literacy skills of preschool students Parents use the tools and strategies found here to help prepare children to read and write.
+Get Ready to Read!
+(GRTR) is a national initiative to build the early literacy skills of preschool students.
+Parents can use the tools and strategies found here to help prepare children to read and write.

 A website for parents dedicated to children's learning.
 Parents can find topics for all ages on school and general parenting issues.
 Weekly on-line newsletters are also available through this site.